go-godo/godo/README.md

 ### Bash

-Bash functions uses the bash executable and thus may not run on all OS.
+Bash functions uses the bash executable and may not run on all OS.

 Run a bash script string.
 The script can be multine line with continutation.